azoght/coding-club-alexander-academy/README.md

 - [Objects and References]
 - [Aliasing and Cloning]
 - [Methods on Lists and Strings]
-- [The Accumulator Pattern on Lists and Strings]
+- [The Accumulator Pattern with Lists and Strings]